-With Christian Values at our core, we inspire life-long learning through providing rich diverse opportunities for all in a safe, nurturing environment.
+With Christian Values at our core, we inspire life-long learning through providing rich diverse opportunities for all in a safe, secure, nurturing and stimulating environment.

 We aim to encourage:

-An inclusive school where all children are valued respected and trusted so they can take pride in themselves and their work.
+An inclusive school where all children and staff are valued respected and trusted so they can take pride in themselves and their work.

 Every individual at St Helen’s knows that they are treasured and loved as a unique child of God.